Engineering the Smart World: Advance in Digitalisation and Automation

 Tuition fees

-€5,400 euro per semester;
+€5,400 per semester;

-€1,000 euro admin and enrolment fee (one-time fee)
+€1,000 admin and enrolment fee (one-off fee)

-€1,000 euro examination fee (one-time fee)
+€1,000 examination fee (one-off fee)

 Study content

-The Master´s programme, Digitalisation & Automation, is developed to meet the current demands of the industry and, therefore, takes a multidisciplinary approach.
+The Master´s programme, Digitalization & Automation, is developed to meet the current demands of the industry and, therefore, takes a multidisciplinary approach.
 It is an engineering course that, beyond automation and digitalisation, also focusses on economics and management.
 For example, you will receive tuition in circular economy, which enhances the necessity of interdisciplinary expertise.

-Module 1: Advanced Mathematics and Technical Mechanics
+Module 1: Consolidation of Mathematics and Technical Mechanics

-Module 2: In-depth Project Management
+Module 2: Advanced Project Management

 Module 3: Big Data

-Module 4: Innovation and Digital Transformation'
+Module 4: Innovation and Digital Transformation

 Module 6: Sustainable Development / Circular Economy